 As a "nootropic" dietary supplement, it is often utilized to enhance cognitive functions, including memory, focus and

 decision-making.
-Other research also continues to confirm its neuroprotective effects and potential usefulness in the prevention of dementia in conditions
+Other research also continues to confirm its neuroprotective effects and potential usefulness for dementia and conditions

 such as Parkinson’s (*) and Alzheimer’s disease. (*)